MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-daily.md

 layout: null
 ---

 Create a daily recurring schedule that generates audits at specified intervals.
-This endpoint allows you to set up automated audit creation for designated users, audit objects, and templates on a daily basis.
+This endpoint enables setting up automated audit creation for designated users, audit objects, and templates on a daily basis.

 ## Parameters